logaretm/vee-validate/docs/guide/localization.md

 # Localization

-VeeValidate has built-in localization support for validation messages which is opt-in and is not configured by default.
+VeeValidate has built-in localization support for validation messages.
+Localization is opt-in and is not configured by default.

 :::warning
   In `2.x`, vee-validate used to ship with localization enabled and pre-configured, this has been changed in `3.x` to allow for a more flexible i18n system.
 :::

 ## Using the default i18n